 Added ingredients

 What is more likely is that the diarrhea has been caused by other ingredients.
-Was seasoning added to the broth?
+Was seasoning added to the broth such as onions?
 Or perhaps there was a herb or vegetable that has upset your dog?

 Does boiled chicken give dogs diarrhea?